luciandinu/sitefellows-js/README.md

-# SiteFellowJS
+# SiteFellowsJS

-SiteFellowsJS is a simple JavaScript library that allows you to easily add membership functionality to your website.
+SiteFellowsJS is a simple JavaScript library that allows you to easily add membership functionality on a website similar to Memberstack.

 Alpha Stage
 -----------